Instructors

 Personalize your learning experience.

-We have lot of visiting pros & you can book a private lesson (or private small group lesson) with any of these instructors.
+We're inviting some great instructors to attend & you can book a private lesson (or private small group lesson) with any of them!

-Please contact the instructor of your choice directly to book your lesson, using the contact info supplied below.
+Please contact the instructor of your choice directly to book your lesson, using the contact that we will supply on this page.
 (Each instructor sets their own rates & schedule, and you'll pay them directly for your private lesson.)

-Please note that you will need an event pass to enter the venue.
+Please note that you will need an event pass to enter the venues, so make sure to also register for the event!

 Annabel Quisao (she/her)